 Welcome to my website!

-I am a computational political scientist and data scientist.
-I am currently a Research Officer at the European Institute at the London School of Economics and Political Science (LSE).
-I except to graduate with a PhD from the LSE in summer 2024.
+I am a computational political scientist, currently serving as a Postdoc at the European Institute at the London School of Economics and Political Science (LSE).
+I completed my PhD in the International Relations Department at the LSE in 2024.

 Methods in Russian Studies: Overview of Top Political Science, Economics, and Area Studies Journals